NTIA/scos-actions/README.md

 1. Navigate to scos-sensor: `cd scos-sensor`
 1. In scos-sensor/src/requirements.txt, comment out the following line:
    `scos_usrp @ git+ https://github.com/NTIA/scos-usrp@master#egg=scos_usrp`
-1. Make sure scos_actions dependency is added to scos-sensor/src/requirements.txt.
+1. Make sure `scos_actions` dependency is added to `scos-sensor/src/requirements.txt`.
    If you are using a different branch than master, change master in the following line to the branch you are using:
    `scos_actions @ git+https://github.com/NTIA/scos-actions@master#egg=scos_actions`
 1. If it does not exist, create env file while in the root scos-sensor directory:
    `cp env.template ./env`